Skip to navigation Skip to content

 • Select Search

-• search the TPISO screen for unprocessed Revocation of Income Management or enhanced Income Management notices, and elect the relevant notice from the search results
+• Search the TPISO screen for unprocessed Revocation of Income Management or enhanced Income Management Notices, and select the relevant Notice from the search results

 Was the processing of the revoke Notice completed automatically?